erich666/McUsd/README.md

 As expected from a basic rasterizer, shadows, reflections, and emitted light from surfaces are not rendered.
 Note: here and further on, you can click on the image to see the full resolution version, which is scaled down to fit on this README page.

 By default, USDView adds a light "at the eye", which is shown in the rendering above.
 This additional light can be turned off via View -> Lights -> Camera Light.
+I have not figured out how to turn off the XYZ axis helper, which shows up here as the vertical green line along the edge of the diamond block at the back.
+Ignore that line...

 Without shadows, it is a little difficult to tell if the DistantLight in McUsd.usda is being used.
 By pressing "F11" (or View -> Toggle Viewer Mode), we can see that the DistantLight and DomeLight have been read in (the camera has not).
 These lights can be toggled off by right-clicking and selecting "Make Invisible".
 Doing so, the DomeLight appears to have no effect, neither to direct illumination nor as a background environment map.